iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## package.json
 * The package.json file is the heart of any node project.
 It records important metadata about a project which is required before publishing to npm, and also defines fuctional attributes of a project that npm uses to install dependencie, run scripts, and identify the entry point to our package.

+## command line interfce (CLI)
+*  command line interface helps connect a user to computer programm or operating system.

+## forking
+* forking is the process of copying someone's else repository to your own github account.